 On the other hand, a minimum coverage policy refers to an insurance policy that only meets the bare minimum legal requirements set out by the driver’s state.
 In most states, this amounts to just liability coverage.
 Some states require additional insurance, while others, like Virginia, don’t require insurance at all if the driver pays a fee to the state.
-Each state also sets minimum amounts that must be covered, for example $30,000 in bodily injury liability insurance, or $5,000 in property damage liability insurance.
+Each state also sets minimum amounts that must be covered, for example, $30,000 in bodily injury liability insurance, or $5,000 in property damage liability insurance.

 It’s generally recommended that drivers get full coverage insurance despite the higher price tag.
 Unfortunately, if the worst comes to pass, you likely won’t be able to cover all your expenses with just the minimum required insurance.
 This can leave you with huge bills and can lead to financial ruin for some.

 Young drivers are a major risk for insurance companies.
-Besides the data from the Insurance Information Institute showing that drivers under 25 are more likely to get into accidents than their older counterparts, young drivers also don’t have a long track record that they can rely to prove they can drive safely.
+Besides the data from the Insurance Information Institute showing that drivers under 25 are more likely to get into accidents than their older counterparts, young drivers also don’t have a long track record that they can rely on to prove they can drive safely.

-While a 40 year old with a clean driving record who’s been driving since she was 18 has 22 years of experience to rest on, a 20 year old has a measly two years.
+While a 40-year-old with a clean driving record who’s been driving since she was 18 has 22 years of experience to rest on, a 20-year-old has a measly two years.
 That driver could be a very safe one or a very reckless one, but the insurance company has no way to know, so the company will raise its insurance rates to adjust for the heightened risk and uncertainty.

 Generally, car insurance rates experience a sharp decline after age 25, stay level from 30 to 65, and then begin to increase as drivers enter their senior years.